marmelab/react-admin/docs/Architecture.md

 );
 ```

-We consider this snippet simple enough for a React developer, so we decide not to add support for multiple elements per line in the core.
+We consider this snippet simple enough for a React developer, so we decided not to add support for multiple elements per line in the core.

 If you don't find a particular feature in the react-admin documentation, it can mean it's doable quickly in pure React.